What Are The Main Components Of A UPS System?

 The rectifier carries out several key functions.
 The first is to convert the input power from AC (Alternating Current) to DC (Direct Current).
 Its second main role is to recharge the batteries, while the DC power routes to the inverter too.

 Depending on the size of the UPS, the rectifier module may incorporate the battery charger.
-With smaller uninterruptible power supply systems (i.e. below 3 kVA) it is not uncommon for the rectifier and charge to be separate.
+With smaller uninterruptible power supply systems (i.e. below 3 kVA) it is not uncommon for the rectifier and battery charger to be separate components.

 UPS rectifiers can accept wide input voltage fluctuations, meaning the system can handle overloads or surges without having to engage the batteries.